Gerry Faust: Akron

 In 1986, Faust was hired by the University of Akron after the school fired head coach Jim Dennison.
 Dennison, who is the Akron career wins leader for football, was forced out by university president, William Muse and athletic director, Dave Adams.
 Adams and Muse felt that Faust was more prepared to lead the Zips as they transitioned into a I-A institution.
-Faust struggled to get acclimated to the small budget school, compiling a 25-23-2 in his first five seasons with the Zips.
+Faust struggled to get acclimated to the small budget school, compiling a record of 25–23–2 in his first five seasons with the Zips.
 In nine seasons (1986–1994), he achieved a record of 43–53–3.
 As was the case at Notre Dame, his Zips teams never won more than seven games in one season.
 Following a 1–10 finish in 1994, he was relieved of his coaching duties and became a fundraiser for the university.
 Faust's 43 wins placed him 3rd in Akron career wins leaders.

-Personal and later life
+Later life

-Despite his unsuccessful coaching tenure at Notre Dame, Faust's love for the school has never wavered and he still regularly attends Irish home football games.
-He has said "I had only 26 miserable days at Notre Dame; that's when we lost.
+Despite his unsuccessful coaching tenure at Notre Dame, Faust's love for the school never wavered and he regularly attended Irish home football games.
+He said, "I had only 26 miserable days at Notre Dame; that's when we lost.
 Other than that, I was the happiest guy in the world.
 I loved walking on the campus, loved being there, loved being a part of Notre Dame."

+Personal life and death

-On April 4, 1964, Faust married the former Marlene Agruso.
-They are parents of three children and have six grandchildren.
+On April 4, 1964, Faust married Marlene Agruso.
+They were parents of three children and had six grandchildren.
 Their son, Steve, is a Notre Dame graduate.
-Faust lives in Fairlawn, Ohio, a suburb of Akron.
-He now works as a motivational speaker.
+Faust lived in Fairlawn, Ohio, a suburb of Akron.
+He also worked as a motivational speaker.

+Faust died on November 11, 2024, at the age of 89.